 The cursed pirates of the Ghost Fleet are locked in undeath.
 Nothing can destroy the revenants bound to Captain Rengrave so long as the blighted fires of the black ship Atramentous still burn, and the ghostly crews of countless wraith ships cannot be touched by the mundane weapons of men.
 The undead armada terrorizes coastal towns and port cities and preys upon the vessels of every nation that dares sail the waters of the Meredius.
 The Ghost Fleet is responsible not only for harassing targets, but also for distracting the mainlanders so that the Nightmare Empire might conduct its more sensitive operations in relative secrecy.

-Theme - The Ghost Fleet in a nutshell
+Ghost Fleet in a nutshell

 If you like Revenants already, you'll probably love this theme.
 This theme restricts you to pretty much just Revenants, and rewards you with ... slightly better Revenants.